flovv/SliderExperiments/docs/index.md

 ## Background
 Elicitation of probability distributions from laypeople is a challenging problem;

-a) laypeople rarely think in distributions.
+* laypeople rarely think in distributions.

-b) if they are forced to, they are usually overconfident in their estimates (distributions tend to be too narrow).
+* if they are forced to, they are usually overconfident in their estimates (distributions tend to be too narrow).

-c) there is limited research on how to structures UX interfaces to facilitate elicitation.
+* there is limited research on how to structures UX interfaces to facilitate elicitation.

 The interfaces above build on some established practices:

-a) they change the question to focus on distribution.
+* they change the question to focus on distribution.

-b) they work step by step, trying to avoid ankering.
+* they work step by step, trying to avoid ankering.

-c) they represent the distribution and changes to it in real-time.
+* they represent the distribution and changes to it in real-time.